zXtrada/Zachary-Estrada/_posts/2021-02-09-review-one.md

 ![3D rendering of St. Paul's Cross with detail and shading](https://zXtrada.github.io/Zachary-Estrada/images/photoshoprender.jpg)

 As for the website, it has a very simple and minimalistic design that is easy to navigate.
-It breaks down its many pages into short, but descriptive headings with drop-down menus that are always
+It breaks down its many pages into short, but descriptive headings with drop-down menus that are always present no matter what page you are on.
+Each page also uses different images, models, and video/audio clips along with headers to break up the text into smaller, more digestible paragraphs.

 ### _Relevance_